tallendev/HetNetSim/README.md

 #
 All Solve requests are handled through the Solver class.
 They follow the format:

-"\<objective equation\>;\<inequality constraint...\>,;\<equality constraint...\>;"
+"\<objective equation\>;\<inequality constraint...\>,;\<equality constraint...\>,;"

 Where there is a single objective equation, and any number of trailing inequality and equality constraints.
-Each term in a given constrain/objective equation is delimited by spaces.
+Each term in a given constraint/objective equation is delimited by spaces.
 Each constraint of the same type is delimited by a single comma.
 Types of constraints/objective equation are seperated by semicolon.
 The terms need only be a coefficient - the variable name must not be included in the string.
 If there are none of a type of constraint, no input is required in that field but the semicolon is still required.
+Please note that even the last inequality constraint and last equality constraint still need to have commas after them.
+Make sure each constraint has one more number than the objective equation, which is the right hand side number (if a coefficient is 0, you must say so).
+Note also that there are no spaces between the semicolons and the following equations.
 The Solver currently does little to no error checking - the behavior with a malformed linear program string is currently undefined.

 Example:

-5 4 3;1 1 1,;;
+5 4 3;2 3 1 5,4 1 2 11,3 4 2 8,;;

 # www: